Digital Twins: McKean-Pontryagin Control for Partially Observed Physical Twins: McKean--Pontryagin for Partially Observed Twins

-Next we need to choose the drift term $\beta_t(a)$ in (\ref{eq:Hamiltonian density}).
-The definition of the open loop control (\ref{eq:openU}) implies that the law $\pi_t$ of $X_t$ should coincide with the law $\pi_t^{\rm KBF}$ of the mean-field Kalman--Bucy filter process (\ref{eq:EnKF}), which leads to
+Next, we need to choose the drift term $\beta_t(a)$ in (\ref{eq:total Hamiltonian}).
+The definition of open loop control (\ref{eq:openU}) requires that the law $\pi_t$ of $X_t$ coincides with the law $\pi_t^{\rm KBF}$ of the mean-field Kalman--Bucy filter process (\ref{eq:EnKF}), which leads to